What are you looking at?

 “This project marks a crucial period of transition in my artistic practice whilst I adapt to my sight loss.”

-Angela has also been working closely with filmmaker Liberty Smith on a documentary film.
+Angela was also working closely with filmmaker Liberty Smith on a documentary film.
 With openness and humour, the film reveals a fresh perspective on the challenging process of opening up to a critical peer network about what it is like to lose your sight as a visual artist.

 What are you looking at?

-This exhibition has been funded by Arts Council England (ACE) and supported by South Somerset District Council (SSDC).
+The exhibition was funded by Arts Council England (ACE) and supported by South Somerset District Council (SSDC).

 Lottery funded Arts Council england logo